zeshaoaaa/OkReflect/README.md

 [中文文档](https://github.com/zeshaoaaa/OkReflect/blob/master/README_CN.md)

 # OkReflect
-OkReflect is a library that trying to help you use Java Reflect feature with ease.
+OkReflect is a library that trying to help you use Java Reflection APIs with ease.

 [Introduction of OkReflect](https://zeshaoaaa.github.io/OkReflect-Java-Reflection-Framework/)